When you conceive of something in your mind, you are creating some new possibilities !

 What channel of “seeing” are you using?
 I always thought of it as a visual image, but I was speaking with my friend, Peggy the other day, and since she has never had the sense of sight, I asked her how she visualizes or images things.
 She described remembering experiences of holding animals and remembering experiences by touch.

 You will have a greater understanding of a story you’ve read, experienced or viewed.
 You remember and review that memory and interpret it in a way only you can.
-How you
+I

-I also remember the intense fragrance of a small Italian store in little Italy, and the scents of Parmesan cheese and smoked sausages never fail to retrieve memories of being carried in the arms of a loving Auntie Jo when I was two, and the visual images of those delicious treats suspended from the ceiling.
+I also remember the intense fragrance of a small Italian store in little Italy, and the scents of Parmesan cheese and smoked sausages.
+I never fail to retrieve memories of being carried in the arms of a loving Auntie Jo when I was two,.
+Tthe visual images of those delicious treats suspended from the ceiling are amazingly preserved in my mind!

-When the fragrance wafting by is from a gardenia plant, I remember my Sicilian grandmother, Marianna who loved and nurtured them.
+When the fragrance wafting by is from a gardenia plant, I visualize my Sicilian grandmother, Marianna who loved and nurtured them...and me!
 I found refuge in her arms, and have painted my memories of her.

 Beethoven remembered music in his head